diogomaul/my-website/content/posts/personal-website/index.md

 Beatiful, eh?

-So now let's create our default website and publish it!
-AH yes, we are going to publish it to Azure and you will have this online in just a few minutes from now.
+All right, now let's create our default website and publish it!
+Ah yes, we are going to publish it to Azure and you will have this online in just a few minutes from now.
 This is going to be awesome!

-Still in the powershell/windows terminal shell run the Hugo CLI to create a new app.
+##### a.
+Still in the powershell/windows terminal shell, run the Hugo CLI to create a new app.
 ```
 hugo new site static-app
 ```

+##### b.
 Navigate to the newly created app.
 ```
 cd static-app
 ```

+##### c.
 Initialize a Git repo.
 ```
 git init
 ```

+##### d.
 Ensure that your branch is named main.
 ```
 git branch -M main
 ```